dan-veltri/ace-intro-to-deep-learning/README.md

   * tensorflow (ver.
 1)
   * keras

+I recommend installing packages using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+On a Linux environment, PIP should work for the above but if you have Anaconda installed, you can use the `deep_learning_environment.yml` file to make a `deep_learning` environment via:
+`conda create -f deep_learning_environment.yml`.

+You can install to a specific directory using: `conda create --prefix ./envs -f deep_learning_environment.yml`  where `./envs` is the directory you want to install to.

-*Note For Mac Users: I recommend installing `tensorflow` via Anaconda rather than PIP (also applies to R users).
+*Note For Mac Users! - I recommend installing `tensorflow` via Anaconda rather than PIP (also applies to R users).
 You might also need to also install the `nomkl` package to prevent a multithreading bug in `numpy`.*